 Now here is a task that requires some scheduling.
-If FlexMeasures receives this message, a scheduling job will be made and put into the queue.
-In turn, the scheduling job creates a proposed schedule.
-We'll look a bit deeper into those further down in Getting schedules (control signals).
+If FlexMeasures receives this UDI Event, a scheduling job will be made and put into the queue.
+In turn, the forecasting job creates a proposed schedule.
+We'll look a bit deeper into those further down in Getting schedules (control signals);